Skip to content

 Before signing an employment contract, it is essential to read it carefully.
 You might be signing over more than you think.
 For example, some contracts contain special clauses that give your employer rights over your ideas or inventions, even if they have nothing to do with your job.
 Although these restrictive clauses may ultimately be invalid, you should still read the clause carefully and flag any provisions that:

-While an overly extensive restraint clause can be onerous for an employer to enforce legally, the threat of litigation is genuine and could:
+While an overly extensive restraint clause can be taxing for an employer to enforce legally, the threat of litigation is genuine and could:

 Fortunately, these clauses will not likely establish ownership over your intellectual property.
-This is particularly true if you created the idea or work in your spare time and without using your employer’s resources.
-Nevertheless, if you want to ensure such a clause does not bind you, look for any provisions dealing with intellectual property after employment.
+This is particularly true if you create the idea or work in your spare time without using your employer’s resources.
+Nevertheless, to ensure such a clause does not bind you, look for any provisions dealing with intellectual property after employment.

 What if I Am Working On My Personal Device?